electrichive/waggledance/index.md

 #### Video lecture series
 Check out this course [The Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/)

 - It should be “on sale” for ~$12 USD.
-If it’s not “on sale”, don’t buy it.
+If it’s not “on sale”, don’t buy it and wait for the sale.

-- Continue to check the Udemy course, then buy as soon as it goes on sale for $12 USD and switch over to that course.
+If you can't/don't want to pay for the course, here is a free alternative: [Introduction to Javascript](https://www.udacity.com/course/intro-to-javascript--ud803)

 #### Book/Text-based course
 Use [Free Code Camp](https://www.freecodecamp.org/)